 How the El Gordo Spanish Christmas Lottery Works

-The Spanish Christmas Lottery works differently to most lotteries in the world.
+The Spanish Christmas Lottery is different from most lotteries in the world.

 Tickets are very expensive, but you don't have to buy the entire ticket.
-However, if you don't buy the whole thing, you can't get the whole winnings!
+However, if you don't buy the whole thing, you can't get whole prize.

-Unlike with most lotteries, there are a number of ways of playing El Gordo, and some are very sociable.
+Unlike with most lotteries, there are a number of ways to play El Gordo, and some are very sociable.
 You don't need to be in Spain at Christmas time - tickets go on sale in the summer.

 - With Friends - Buy a whole ticket with friends and share out the decimos amongst yourselves.
 As everyone gets their own decimo, there can be no cheating - everyone gets their share!

 - At a Bar in Spain - If you see a number written in a window, enquire to see if they have any tickets left.
 Then chat with your new found friends over a beer about how you would all spend your winnings!

 - On the Internet - There are a number of organizations offering tickets online.

 El Gordo is drawn every December 22nd.
 The process is long (taking in excess of three hours) so you will see people sitting by their radios for much of the day, waiting for the results.

 The draw uses two huge spheres, one holding wooden balls with the 5 digit numbers on them and the other holding balls with the prize amounts.

 As the draw takes place, two children stand next to the spheres.
 One picks out the ball with the prize amount, while the other picks the ball with the ticket number.